DIABETES CARE AND EDUCATION

 The intake for all patients includes a comprehensive primary care examination.
 If results indicate that they are diabetic or pre-diabetic, they are then referred to our diabetes team for further care and follow-up.

-A new Diabetes Prevention Program will launch in January, 2019.
+A new Diabetes Prevention Program launched in January, 2019.

 We help patients living with diabetes